hjcian/inertia-web/README.md

 - Features
   - support other securities' exported data format (TD Ameritrade, Interactive Brokers (IB), ...etc.)
 - Improvements
+  - pass validation function to `react-dropzone` as callback
   - use client side cache (cookie?) for caching price data :face
   - use specific REST API to get price data
   - use in-memory cache for price data